 The fundamental goal of freight movement efficiency, together with safety, environment and social impact, are all critical factors driving the growth of the intermodal transportation industry - though the challenges that are often faced are complex and multi-dimensional.

-Whether it’s a shipping agency determining how best to move freight across multiple transport modes, a terminal operator wanting to reduce costs through improved efficiencies or a rail operator seeking the best rolling stock design, fleet composition, and ownership model to maximize returns, a long-term outlook and a holistic understanding of all viable options are key to sanctioning and securing funding for the right project and delivering the best outcomes.
+Whether it’s a shipping agency determining how best to move freight across multiple transport modes, a terminal operator wanting to reduce costs through improved efficiencies or a rail operator seeking the best rolling stock design, fleet composition, and ownership model to maximise returns, a long-term outlook and a holistic understanding of all viable options are key to sanctioning and securing funding for the right project and delivering the best outcomes.